learning-zone/python-basics/README.md

             count+=1
     print(count)
 ```

 26

 ## Q. How would you randomize the contents of a list in-place?

 For this, we'll import the function `shuffle()` from the module `random`.

 ```py
 from random import shuffle
 shuffle(mylist)
 mylist
 ```

 [3, 4, 8, 0, 5, 7, 6, 2, 1]

-## Q. Explain join() and split() in Python.
+## Q. Explain join() and split() in Python?

 `.join([])` It takes any iterables into this method.
 Join method is used to concatenate the elements of any list. `join()` lets us join characters from a string together by a character we specify.

 ```py
 ','.join('12345')
 ```

 '1,2,3,4,5'

 `split()` lets us split a string around the character we specify.

 ```py
 '1,2,3,4,5'.split(',')
 ```

 ['1', '2', '3', '4', '5']

 ## Q. Is Python case-sensitive?

 A language is case-sensitive if it distinguishes between identifiers like myname and Myname.
 In other words, it cares about case- lowercase or uppercase.
-Let's try this with Python.
+Let\'s try this with Python.

 ```py
 myname='Ramayan'
 Myname
 ```

 Traceback (most recent call last):
 File "<pyshell#3>", line 1, in <module> Myname
 NameError: name 'Myname' is not defined